How December Weather Affects Your Skin and What You Can Do About It

 1. Dryness and Unpleasantness:

-• Use saturating items however much as could reasonably be expected to diminish skin dryness.
+- Use saturating items as much as possible to diminish skin dryness.

 2. Skin emissions: